 The Spectator, 4th May 1895, published this critique of the monograph on the cat family in Allen's Naturalist's Library by Mr. R.Lydekker, F.R.S. :

 But among the varieties mentioned is one which, if the authority for its existence is credible, shows a power of adaptation to unusual surroundings unlooked for in creatures of such conservative habits.
 The reference is to an American newspaper, and as it is quoted at length by Mr. Lydekker, it may be assumed that he sees no reason to question its correctness.
-The name of the new variety is not stated, but looking to its " habitat " as well as its habits, it should be called the "refrigerator-cat," and as each, may be commended to the future notice of zoologists.
+The name of the new variety is not stated, but looking to its " habitat " as well as its habits, it should be called the "refrigerator-cat," and as such, may be commended to the future notice of zoologists.
 Mr. Lydekker, referring to the American account of its origin, says :—

 " In the cold-storage warehouses of Pittsburg there were originally no cats or rats.
 The temperature in the cold rooms was too low.
 The keepers soon found, however, that the rat is an animal of remarkable adaptability.
 After some of these houses had been in operation for some months, the attendants found that rats were at work in the rooms where the temperature was constantly kept below freezing-point.
 They were found to be clothed in wonder- fully thick and long fur, even their tapering tails being clothed with a thick growth of hair.
 Rats whose coats have adapted themselves to the condition in which they live, have thus become domesticated in the storage warehouses of Pittsburg.
 The appearance of rats in these places led to the introduction of cats.
 Now, it is well known that pussy is a lover of warmth and com- fort.
 When cats were bulled loose in the cold rooms they pined and died because of the excessive cold.
 One cat was at last introduced into the rooms of the Pennsylvania Storage Company which was able to stand the low temperature.
 She was a cat of unusually thick fur, and she thrived and grew fat in a tempera- ture below 300.
 By careful nursing a brood of seven kittens was developed in the warehouse into sturdy, thick-furred eats that love an Arctic climate.
 They have been distributed amongst the other cold-storage warehouses of Pittsburg, and have created a peculiar breed of cats, adapted to the conditions under which they must exist."